PhantomBanditX/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "wutang" actually opened the TOR browser.
-There was evidence that they did open it at `2026-01-06T21:19:35.8427702Z`.
+Searched for any indication that user `br00klyn` actually opened the TOR browser.
+There was evidence that they did open it at `2026-05-02T22:19:42.1619906Z`.
 There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**